fin81985/pands-mywork/week08/README.md

 ---

-## 📊 Summary Statistics
+##  Summary Statistics

-Descriptive statistics such as **mean, median, min, max, and standard deviation** were calculated for each feature.
+Descriptive statistics such as **mean, median, min, max, and standard deviation** were calculated for each feature using Pandas.
 Example output:
 ```
               mean   min   max    std   median